 The Earth Surface Mineral Dust Source Investigation (EMIT) instrument measures surface mineralogy, targeting the Earth’s arid dust source regions.
 The measurements will then be used as input data for the composition of dust sources in Earth System Models (ESM).
-EMIT was launched on July 14, 2022, and installed on the International Space Station (ISS).
-During its one-year mission, EMIT will take mineralogical measurements of the sunlit Earth’s dust source regions between 52° N latitude and 52° S latitude.
+EMIT is installed on the International Space Station (ISS) and uses imaging spectroscopy to take mineralogical measurements of sunlit regions of interest between 52° N latitude and 52° S latitude.
 Up to five visits (three on average) of each arid target region are scheduled, only downlinking acquisitions that are not dominated by cloud cover.
 The EMIT instrument is an imaging spectrometer that uses contiguous spectroscopic measurements in the visible to shortwave infrared region of the spectrum to resolve absorption features of dust-forming minerals.
 EMIT has a viewing swath width of 75 km, measuring 285 bands at a spatial resolution of 60 m.
 Maps of the relative abundance of source minerals that are generated from EMIT data will advance our understanding of the current and future impacts of mineral dust in the Earth system.
 Learn more on the EMIT website.

 EMIT filenames (i.e., the local granule ID) follow a naming convention which gives useful information regarding the specific product.